-- 1. Review periodically the contractual agreement between Casper College institution and the fieldwork education facility and ensuring that these agreements are signed. - 2.
-Provide supervision of students by qualified personnel.
-The fieldwork site coordinator is responsible for assessing and determining the readiness of staff to supervise students. - 3.
+1. Review periodically the contractual agreement between Casper College institution and the fieldwork education facility and ensuring that these agreements are signed.

+- 2. Provide supervision of students by qualified personnel. - 3.
+Ensure that the supervision of students does not exceed a 1:2 fieldwork educator to student ratio per the Casper College Fieldwork Program policy. - 4.
 Provide students the opportunity to practice skills learned in school with actual clients. - 4.
 Verify the knowledge students acquire in the academic setting. - 5.
 Provide the opportunity for students to expand the knowledge acquired in the academic setting. - 6.
 Provide students with the opportunity to develop the interpersonal skills and attitudes necessary for effective interaction with persons having physical, psychosocial, or developmental deficits; people with different values and backgrounds; and with other members of the health care team. - 7.
 Provide the students with feedback regarding their on-the-job performance and to provide guidance for modifying that performance to improve effectiveness. - 8.
 Promote the development of self-evaluation and problem-solving skills. - 9.
 Provide the student with role models in direct service to clients. - 10.
 To ease the transition from the role of students to the role of occupational therapy practitioner. - 11.
 To provide for a substitute supervisor in the event of the primary supervisor's absence. - 12.
 To contact the Academic Fieldwork Coordinator regarding concerns or changes in supervision. - 13.
 The student's performance objective is to meet the general objectives stated for the curriculum as they apply to the fieldwork facility. - 14.
-In a setting where there is no occupational therapy practitioner on site, ACOTE requires a minimum of eight hours of direct supervision per week (ACOTE C.1.14).
-Supervisors need to be cognizant of individual student needs.
-They may supervise multiple students, but need to use judgment in determining when an individual student may need more time.
-It is expected by ACOTE that supervision include role modeling for the student, direct observation of client interactions, meetings with the student, review of student paperwork, and availability for communication and consultation.
-This does not mean that the supervisor has to be in line of sight for the entire eight hours unless required by law or regulation.
-Instead, the supervisor has to be a role model for the student initially, and later be in contact with the student for a minimum of eight hours and readily available at all other times.
-It is understood that supervision begins with more direct supervision and gradually decreases to indirect supervision as the student demonstrates competence (ACOTE C.1.13).
-While the standard refers to supervision provided by the occupational therapy practitioner, a back-up professional person should be identified as available to the student on site.
+The academic fieldwork coordinator will collaborate with the fieldwork facility to establish a documented plan to provide supervision in a setting where no occupational therapy services exist.
+The documented plan for provision of occupational therapy assistant services will include supervision by a currently licensed or otherwise regulated occupational therapist or occupational therapy assistant (under the direction of an occupational therapist) with at least 3 years' full time or its equivalent of professional experience prior to the Level II fieldwork.
+Supervision must include a minimum of 8 hours of direct supervision each week of the fieldwork experience.
+An occupational therapy supervisor must be available, via a variety of contact measures, to the student during all working hours.
+An on-site supervisor designee of another profession must be assigned while the occupational therapy supervisor is off site.
+(ACOTE C.1.14) The academic fieldwork coordinator will ensure compliance of the documented plan.